Hazel English: Early life and career

 Before creating music, English devoted her time to studying creative writing in Melbourne, Australia.
 In 2013, Hazel moved to San Francisco for a student exchange program, and then to Oakland.
 Her musical career started as she performed on open mics, and with local performers.
 She met Jackson Phillips of the band Day Wave at the bookstore where she worked at that time.
 They became musical collaborators, with Phillips co-writing most of the songs.
 She formed a band, keeping the name Hazel English, and they played their first show opening for Craft Spells at the Great American Music Hall in San Francisco on September 9, 2015.
 That year, English published her first three songs on SoundCloud: "Never Going Home," It's Not Real," and "Fix."

 In 2016, English released the EP Never Going Home on Marathon Artists Records and House Anxiety Records.
 On 12 May 2017, she released her double EP, Just Give In/Never Going Home.

-She has also canvassed for the Democratic Socialists of America.